Christopher Magee (politician): Politics

 Magee made his early fortune in the local street car industry.
 He began as president of Transverse Railway Company, secured franchises through his political maneuverings, and eventually gained control over competing lines.
 He then merged the street car companies into the Consolidated Traction Company, of which he served as president.
 He also owned much real estate in the city and he served on the boards of many banks and corporations.
 Magee's chief business partner was Joshua Rhodes, chairman of the National Tube Company, which later became part of U.S. Steel.
 Magee also served on the boards of nonprofit institutions such as hospitals and universities.
 In 1895 he donated $125,000 to establish the Pittsburgh Zoo.

 In the mid-1890s, Magee helped complete the construction of the Schenley Park Casino, which had the first known artificial ice surface in North America, and was the first place in Pittsburgh where organized ice hockey was played.
 However the Casino was destroyed in a fire, just 19 months after it opened.
-Magee then purchased a trolley barn at the corner of Fifth Avenue and Craig Street in 1895, turned it into a 5,000-seat arena and named it the Duquesne Gardens.
+Magee then purchased a trolley barn at the corner of Fifth Avenue and Craig Street in 1895, turned it into a 5,000-seat arena and named it the Duquesne Garden.
 The building hosted its first hockey game in 1899, and became the home of the Western Pennsylvania Hockey League.

 When the Democratic minority party supported a sand filtration plant for Pittsburgh's water supply, Magee, Edward Manning Bigelow, and his brother Thomas Bigelow contended over different plans.
 Magee's maneuvers were in part responsible for the slow adoption of filtration, and the resultant deaths of Pittsburghers from cholera.